kit-box/laravel-fileuploader/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [License File](LICENSE.md) for details